Information for researchers

 Is there a limit to how much I could receive?

-There is no strict limit to how much funding you would receive through the platform, however as stated above the amount will be needs assessed.
-The average amount awarded is between $3,000 and $4,000.
-If you have a query regarding grant limits, please contact the platform coordinator directly.
+There is no strict limit to how much support you would receive through the platform, however as stated above the amount will be needs assessed.
+The average amount awarded is between $2,000 and $3,000.
+If you have a query regarding support limits, please contact the platform coordinator directly.

 No, unfortunately this isn't something currently offered by the platform.